mjd-tech/localmail/README.md

 ## Sending cron email from linux hosts
 For example:
-- mailserver runs on host "mynas"
+- mailserver runs on "mynas.local"
-- You want to send cron email from host "daily_driver"
+- You want to send cron email from "daily_driver"
 - the user on "daily_driver" is "fred"
-- you have added "mynas" in /etc/hosts on "daily_driver"
+- you have added "mynas.local" and its IP4 address in `/etc/hosts` on "daily_driver"

 On "daily_driver"
 - install **msmtp-mta** package